felixjimcal/sugar/README.md

 # Sugar Calculator
-Android application to check the sugar in products
+Android application to check the sugar in processed products

 ## Getting Started

-It's an android studio, so download it.
+It's an android studio project, built with distro 21.

 ### Prerequisites